damianbaar/re-define/README.md

   , wrapper       : 'default'
   //attach all bundled modules to namespace, foo.baz.bar is allowed , namespace: ''
-  //needed for correct alignment module names
-  , alignToFolder: ['node_modules', 'bower_components']
   //exclude specific AMD dependencies
   , excludeAMDModules : ['\.css$', 'require', 'modules', 'exports']
   //regexp to detect an AMD plugins, first we need to remove the plugin prefix to get a path , plugins      : ['^(text\/?)*!']
+  , discoverable : ['bower_components', 'node_modules']
-  //import namespaces, if you need to take some deps from globals like jquery, define it as ['window'] , imports: []
+  //import namespaces, if you need to take some deps from exported namespace , imports: []
   //remap require calls, helpful when some libs have different reference to the same module , map: {}
   //js extensions, needed for filename.with.dots.js
   , jsExt: ['.js']
   //check existence of main/dir file when referencing a dir, like require('folder') = folder/index.js
-  , dirExpanders: ['index.js', 'main.js']
+  , dirExpanders: ['index.js']
-  //export __filename, __dirname
-  , exportPaths: true
+  //when project is missing, inserting current folder as a prefix for modules , autoInsertFolder: true
   //format for escodegen
   , format: {
       indent: { style: '  ', base: 2 },